herdingdata/music/readme.md

 It's taking me some time to learn to read music.
 So, I decided to build a python script to help me with this.
 Later this repo evolved into a separate quiz to practice playing various things.

-I wrote most of this pretty smashed, so if you stumble across this then please don't judge me on my hacky coding style.
+This is hacked together in a bit of a rush, so if you stumble across this then please don't judge me on my hacky coding style.
  \*_Rick burp_\*

 If you find these quizzes useful, [I'd love to hear from you on twitter](https://twitter.com/messages/compose?recipient_id=21296084).